supersonictan/loadFeature2redis/README.md

-# loadFeature2redis
+dataLoader
+====
-load feature from hdfs to redis
+load data from hdfs to redis for online-learning features